Career and Technical Education

 Would my child obtain professional certifications?

-Beginning in 9th grade, students are encouraged to participate in industry-recognized certification exams.
-With the support of CTE teachers, students rigorously prepare for these exams, and many CTE pathways offer multiple certification opportunities.
+Beginning in ninth grade, students are encouraged to participate in industry-recognized certification exams.
+With the support of CTE teachers, students rigorously prepare for exams, and many CTE pathways offer multiple certification opportunities.

 Do you have specialized teachers in the program?